How to control seed heads in lawn

 The three main lawns we'll deal with in this blog are couch, kikuyu and buffalo.
 These are the most common types of lawn in Adelaide and the ones you're most likely to see seed heads on.
 Following are some photos of each type so that you'll know what they look like:

-Above Photo: Couch flowers - they resemble small antennas
+Above Photo: Couch seed heads - they resemble small antennas

-Above photo: Kikuyu flowers -Resembles white strands of cotton
+Above photo: Kikuyu seed heads -Resembles white strands of cotton

-Above Photo: Buffalo Flowers - Short, hard stands with exposed seeds
+Above Photo: Buffalo seed heads- Short, hard stalks with exposed seeds

-Right at the moment, conditions are perfect for lawns to flower and seed, and we are seeing plenty of customers wondering what on earth these strange things are growing in their lawns.
+Right now, conditions are perfect for lawns to flower and seed, and we are seeing plenty of customers wondering what on earth these strange things are growing in their lawns.
 They are often mistaken for weeds, but in fact, they are the flowers and seeds of these lawns.
 Seed heads are very fast growing and often only take a day or two to grow back after mowing.
-They can be unsightly, especially when they are prolific and in the case of soft-leaf buffalo, can even make a lawn feel hard and prickly.
+They can be unsightly, especially when they are prolific, and in the case of soft-leaf buffalo, they can even make a lawn feel hard and prickly.

 Why does lawn go to seed?